ThibArg/nuxeo-aws-elastictranscoder/README.md

 Once these elements are available, using the plug-in is quite easy.
 Notice that the plug-in is not limited to one S3 input bucket, one pipeline, etc. It allows to use different elements.
 This can be useful if you need to have, for example, a _normal_ priority transcoding set, and a _high availability_ one which would be using big AWS environments (fast i/o, fast drives, ...)

 ### Authentication Keys
-To connect to your AWS environment, the plug-in (actually, the underlying AWS SDK) needs the Key ID and Secret Key provide by AWS.
+To connect to your AWS environment, the plug-in (actually, the underlying AWS SDK) needs the Key ID and Secret Key provided by AWS.
 These keys must be available server side and can be installed:
 * In the `nuxeo.conf` file using the following parameters: `aws.transcoder.key` and `aws.transcoder.secret`.
 For example:
 ```
 aws.transcoder.key=1234567890ABCDEFGHIJ
-aws.transcoder.secret=AbCdEfGh1234567890iJkLmNoPqR+sTuVwXYZ012
+aws.transcoder.secret=AbCdEFgh1234567890iJkLmNoPqR+sTuVwXYZ012
 ```
-* Or in Environment Variables, under the AWS key names, `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`.
+* Or in Environment Variables, under the AWS official key names, `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`.

 ### Transcoding Videos
 To transcode videos, you must add XML contributions to your project.
 You must contribute: